3246251196/adtools_testing/README.md

 up.
 Alternatively, you can provide an option to avoid writing over the previous cache.

-## FYI
-This repo was developed at the time when the last commit to ADTOOLS was "1501a4a26cf1bcffdd6dd4bcd603167a3e00f51b".

 ## Adding tests
 ### SPE
 See example "10_x_div_by_float_zero_wchar" for a possible approach to building a